hydroGR/hydroModPkgR-article/README.md

 To cite these scripts: https://doi.org/10.15454/3PPKCL

-For more details about hydrological modelling R packages, see Astagneau et al. (submitted).
+For more details about hydrological modelling R packages, see [Astagneau et al., 2020](https://hess.copernicus.org/preprints/hess-2020-498/).